- Safety first.

 You are expected to abide by all instructions given by event staff, immediately and without question.

-If you disagree with a ruling, or feel that a rule causes a dangerous situation, is a violation of an indiviual's rights or safety, or significantly impedes the tactical or operational performance of your unit, raise the issue with your chain of command.
+If you disagree with a ruling, or feel that a rule causes a dangerous situation, is a violation of an indiviual's legal rights or safety, or significantly impedes the tactical or operational performance of your unit, raise the issue with your chain of command.
 If they agree, they may bring it up with the chief event administrators.

 Chief event administrators should be co-located with your command staff.
 Chief administrator rulings cannot be appealed.

-Avoid interrupting the event for rules clarification.
+Please avoid interrupting the event for rules clarification.
 Take notes, and expect a robust After Action Reporting discussion online, after the event.
 We will make every effort to clarify, expand, remove and fix rules to improve the event in the future.

 Seizing of Disallowed Equipment